 Milwaukee, WI 53203

-Prior health care experience is highly recommended and is considered for admission.
-Applicants must submit verifiable information about prior health care experience in order to be competitive for admission to the program.
-The most current PA program brochure, university catalog and application information should be consulted for the most up-to-date information.
+Prior healthcare experience is highly recommended and is considered for admission.
+Applicants must submit verifiable information about prior healthcare experience to be competitive for admission to the program.